awsdocs/amazon-vpc-user-guide/doc_source/default-vpc.md

 # Default VPCs<a name="default-vpc"></a>

-If you created your AWS account after 2013\-12\-04, you have a *default VPC* in each AWS Region\.
+When you start using Amazon VPC, you have a default VPC in each AWS Region\.
 A default VPC comes with a public subnet in each Availability Zone, an internet gateway, and settings to enable DNS resolution\.
 Therefore, you can immediately start launching Amazon EC2 instances into a default VPC\.
 You can also use services such as Elastic Load Balancing, Amazon RDS, and Amazon EMR in your default VPC\.

-A default VPC is suitable for getting started quickly, and for launching public instances such as a blog or simple website\.
+A default VPC is suitable for getting started quickly and for launching public instances such as a blog or simple website\.
 You can modify the components of your default VPC as needed\.
-If you prefer, you can create VPCs that suits your specific requirements\.
-For example, using your preferred CIDR block range and subnet sizes\.

-You can also add nondefault subnets to your default VPC\.
-The process is the same as it is to add a subnet to a nondefautl VPC\.
+You can add subnets to your default VPC\.
 For more information, see [Create a subnet in your VPC](working-with-subnets.md#create-subnets)\.

 **Topics**
 + [Default VPC components](#default-vpc-components)